• Home

 • Be thorough with the pattern and syllabus before you start your preparation.

-• Prepare a study plan that includes all topics for all the subjects and stick to it.
+• Prepare a study plan that includes all topics for all the subjects and sticks to it.

 • Make sure to study at least for 8 hours (2 hours for each subject).